 - Users may select the time of day ATE is to call the other computer.
-Other timing parameters include a time delay and a command that allows Auto-ATE to re-execute the current command string after a period of time if a bad connection is made or some other mistake occurs. - Character strings from 1 to 255 characters in length can be transmitted and received. - The new file command allows new command files to be opened during an Auto-ATE session.
-This enables the user to create a command file by stringing together several existing command files. - The Auto-ATE syntax checker allows the user to test control files for errors without actually executing the file. - Auto-ATE can perform most functions, such as changing baud parity, that are available with the attended mode ATE. auto-ATE may not be used in unattended mode, or with the type-ahead/DC1-wait feature.
+Other timing parameters include a time delay and a command that allows Auto-ATE to re-execute the current command string after a period of time if a bad connection is made or some other mistake occurs. - □ Character strings from 1 to 255 characters in length can be transmitted and received. - The new file command allows new command files to be opened during an Auto-ATE session.
+This enables the user to create a command file by stringing together several existing command files. - □ The Auto-ATE syntax checker allows the user to test control files for errors without actually executing the file. - Auto-ATE can perform most functions, such as changing baud parity, that are available with the attended mode ATE. auto-ATE may not be used in unattended mode, or with the type-ahead/DC1-wait feature. - □ Auto-ATE will allow exit from an Auto-ATE File to the BTOS Executive mode by the IAEI command.